53 Different Types of Beetles in Michigan

 These types of beetles in Michigan are typically brown or black, which makes them easy to identify.
 The larvae feed on roots and leaves while the adults eat leaves.

-Mostly, the larvae can cause stunted growth if left untreated, so it’s important to identify these beetles early on to avoid further damage.
+The larvae can cause stunted growth if left untreated, so it’s important to identify these beetles early on to avoid further damage.

-30. Swamp Milkweed Leaf Beetles
+30. Swamp Milkweed Leaf Beetle

 Leaf of swamp milkweed Although they belong to a different family, beetles resemble lady beetles in appearance.